$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Travel to locations, meetings, and venues throughout the District

-A bachelor’s degree from a recognized college or university in engineering.
+A bachelor’s degree from a recognized college or university with a major in engineering.
 Possession and maintenance of certification as a Project Management Professional (PMP) is desirable.

 Three years of full-time paid professional-level experience in planning or managing the construction of central utility plants, power generation (combined heat & power), chiller plants, boiler plants, hydronic systems, and similar design and construction projects.
 Experience with the planning and construction of educational facilities is highly desirable.